zcanter/Machine_Learning_Math/README.md

 [LAutil.py](LAutil.py) contains functions for linear algebra related to ML.
 It also contains PageRank implementation.

 [Simple-Neural-Net.py](Simple-Neural-Net.py) contains an implementation of a simple neural net.

+[Gaussian-Regression.py](Gaussian-Regression.py) contains an algorithm to find the Jacobian matrix for descent.